October 6, 2025

 Once benchmarks are in place, analyze your current AP workflows to uncover inefficiencies.
 Common red flags include delays in invoice approvals, high exception rates, and frequent supplier disputes.
 Addressing these problem areas helps streamline processes and improve overall AP performance.

-3. Implementing process optimizations
+3. Implement process optimizations

 • Automate invoice matching and coding: Automated matching of invoices to purchase orders and receipts eliminates manual verification delays.
 Predefined coding rules ensure accuracy and free up AP staff for strategic tasks.

-• Enable mobile approvals: Allowing decision-makers to approve invoices from anywhere prevents bottlenecks and ensures timely payments, reducing the risk of late fees and missed discounts.
+• Enable mobile approvals: Allowing decision-makers to approve invoices from anywhere prevents bottlenecks and ensures timely payments, reducing the risk of late fees and missed discounts

 • Use early payment discounts: Prioritizing invoices with supplier discounts lowers costs and strengthens vendor relationships.
 A well-configured AP system can flag and process these opportunities automatically.